formalize/coq-vyper/README.md

 - install the prerequisites: *alex happy ghc coq*

-- Coq 8.13 is required, 8.14 and later versions won't work until [https://github.com/coq/coq/issues/15067](this bug) is fixed.
+- Coq 8.13 is required, 8.14 and later versions won't work until [this bug](https://github.com/coq/coq/issues/15067) is fixed.

 - do the usual: